dmaislin-cribl/cribl-demo/README.md

     * Minikube: https://minikube.sigs.k8s.io/docs/start/
     * Skaffold: https://skaffold.dev/docs/install/

-To run the demo (again, on a Mac):
+To run the demo LOCALLY on minikube (again, on a Mac):

-    ./start.sh
+    ./start.sh local
-    skaffold dev --port-forward=true
+    skaffold dev --port-forward=true -p dev

+If you already have minikube running, you can omit the "local" argument to `start.sh`.
+The `-p dev` argument to skaffold invokes the "dev" profile, which uses kube-proxy redirection for service deployment.
+If that's omitted, the services for cribl, splunk and grafana will all attempt to create load balancers.

 Now, you can access Cribl at http://localhost:9000 with username `admin` password `cribldemo`.